Action for ME

-Action for ME is a charitable organisation and self-help group based in the United Kingdom and dedicated to helping people with M.E., which stands for two alternate terms for the same disease: myalgic encephalomyelitis and myalgic encephalopathy.
-M.E. is also known as chronic fatigue syndrome (CFS), ME/CFS and post-viral fatigue syndrome.
+Action for ME is a charitable organisation and self-help group based in the United Kingdom and dedicated to helping people with M.E., which stands for myalgic encephalomyelitis.
+Within the NHS, the name myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is often used for the illness.

 The organisation was founded by patients in 1987 as The M.E.
 Action Campaign and changed its name to 'Action for M.E.' in 1993.